AasthaSmritiJha/GenAI-Project-SentiScope/README.md

-# GenAI Project - SentiScope
+# 🧠 GenAI Project – SentiScope

 A Gradio-based UI for BERT-powered sentiment analysis.

-# GenAI Project - SentiScope
-A Gradio-based UI for BERT-powered sentiment analysis.

-# 🧠 GenAI Project – SentiScope

 **SentiScope** is an interactive sentiment analysis application built using a BERT-based model and deployed via Gradio.
 It allows users to input text and receive real-time sentiment predictions such as Positive, Negative, or Neutral.